How to Quit Smoking Confidently and Successfully

 Nicotine replacement therapy has been utilized for many years, is readily available, and can be a very effective approach to quitting smoking.
-Similar to the use of nicotine products like cigarettes, the body absorbs nicotine in the bloodstream and finds its way to the brain.
-But the difference with nicotine replacement therapy is that toxic chemicals are not inhaled into the lungs.
-When nicotine from the replacement therapy reaches the brain, it attaches to the nicotinic acetylcholine receptors, which in turn, stimulates the release of dopamine, and other neurotransmitters.
-Nicotine replacement therapy mimics delivery of nicotine by a cigarette but delivers nicotine to the brain by another mode, thus preventing and treating withdrawal symptoms.8
+Similar to the use of nicotine products, like cigarettes, the body absorbs the nicotine in the bloodstream and finds its way to the brain but the difference with nicotine replacement therapy is that toxic chemicals are not inhaled into the lungs.
+When nicotine from the replacement therapy reaches the brain, it attaches to the nicotinic acetylcholine receptors, which stimulates the release of dopamine and other neurotransmitters.
+Nicotine replacement therapy mimics nicotine delivery by a cigarette but delivers nicotine to the brain by another mode, thus preventing and treating withdrawal symptoms.6

-The most important thing to remember when using nicotine replacement therapy is to be sure to get enough nicotine replacement.
-If not used properly, it will not work to prevent withdrawal symptoms.
-Often people feel that the patch, gum, or lozenge did not work for them, because they were not getting enough replacement of nicotine to prevent symptoms of withdrawal.
+The most important thing to remember when using nicotine replacement therapy is to be sure to get enough nicotine replacement; if not used properly, it will not work to prevent withdrawal symptoms.
+Often people feel that the patch, gum, or lozenge did not work for them.
+This can occur because they were not getting enough replacement of nicotine to prevent symptoms of withdrawal.
 Getting enough nicotine with a combination of the long-acting patch and a short-acting method will prevent withdrawal symptoms, make quitting smoking much easier, and provide a smoother transition off cigarettes.

 Transdermal Nicotine Patch, A Long-acting Nicotine Replacement

-Nicotine replacement is available in a patch that delivers nicotine continuously over 24 hours.10 The patch is a long-acting delivery method by allowing a steady amount of nicotine to pass, from the patch, through the skin, directly to the blood with immediate transport to the brain.
+Nicotine replacement is available in a patch that delivers nicotine continuously over 24 hours.8 The patch is a long-acting delivery method that delivers a steady amount of nicotine to pass, from the patch, through the skin, directly to the blood with immediate transport to the brain.
 It is important to dose the patch according to how many cigarettes are smoked in a day so that enough nicotine is available to prevent withdrawal symptoms.
 One cigarette contains about 1mg of nicotine.
 The patch should be dosed 1mg for every cigarette smoked in a typical day.
-Choosing the right dosed patch will give an optimal delivery of nicotine to the brain and minimize or prevent withdrawal symptoms.9,11,12
+Choosing the right dosed patch will give an optimal nicotine delivery to the brain and minimize or prevent withdrawal symptoms.7, 9-10

 |more than 20 cigarettes/day||Dose patch to the number of cigarettes smoked per day with the guidance of your health care provider|